SCIENCE BEHIND HYALURON ACTIV PROCEDURE

 To evaluate the effectiveness of the Lifting Cream, a robust clinical study was conducted.
 The cream was applied to 42 subjects once daily for 8 weeks on a non-photoexposed area (upper thigh).
 At the end of the study, two skin biopsies were performed: one on the treated area and another on the untreated thigh.

-After proteomic analysis of the study samples and using regression lines for the 17 key proteins, we were able to correlate protein abundance with biological age.
+After proteomic analysis of the study samples and using regression lines for the 17 key proteins, we were able to correlate protein abundance with skin biological age.

 The average results of the study reveal: